sab110/Random-Forest-Tutorial/README.md

 ## Overview

 This tutorial demonstrates how to implement and optimize a **Random Forest Classifier** using the Iris dataset.
-It covers all the essential steps, including data exploration, building a baseline model, hyperparameter tuning, analyzing feature importance, and visualizing decision boundaries.
+It covers essential steps, including data exploration, building a baseline model, hyperparameter tuning, analyzing feature importance, and visualizing decision boundaries.
 The primary goal is to understand the functionality of the Random Forest algorithm and apply it effectively to solve classification problems.

 ---